 Mandatory source separation.
-It shall be mandatory for all persons who are owners, tenants, or occupants of residential and nonresidential premises; which shall include but not be limited to retail and other commercial locations; as well as government, schools and other institutional locations within the municipality of the Town of Boonton to separate designated recyclable materials from all solid waste.
+It shall be mandatory for all persons who are owners, tenants, or occupants of residential and nonresidential premises, which shall include but not be limited to retail and other commercial locations, as well as government, schools and other institutional locations within the municipality of the Town of Boonton to separate designated recyclable materials from all solid waste.
 Designated recyclable materials shall be deposited separately and apart from other solid waste generated by the owners, tenants, or occupants of such premises.
 Designated recyclable materials shall be placed separately at the curb in a manner and on such days and times as may be hereinafter established by regulations promulgated by the Town of Boonton.

 Exemptions.
 Pursuant to N.J.S.A.
-13:1E-99.16d, the governing body of a municipality may exempt persons occupying commercial or institutional premises within its municipal boundaries from the source-separation requirements of the ordinance which requires persons generating municipal solid waste within its municipal boundaries to source-separate from the municipal solid waste stream, the specified recyclable materials if those persons have otherwise provided for the recycling of all designated recyclable materials.
+13:1E-99.16d, the governing body of a municipality may exempt persons occupying commercial or institutional premises within its municipal boundaries from the source-separation requirements of this chapter which requires persons generating municipal solid waste within its municipal boundaries to source separate, from the municipal solid waste stream, the specified recyclable materials if those persons have otherwise provided for the recycling of all designated recyclable materials.
 To be eligible for an exemption pursuant to this chapter, a commercial or institutional generator of solid waste shall file an application for exemption with the Municipal Recycling Coordinator on forms to be provided for this purpose.
-The form shall include, at a minimum, the following information: the name of the commercial or institutional entity; the street address location and lot and block designation; the name, official title and phone number of the person making application on behalf of the commercial or institutional entity; the name, address, official contact person and telephone number of the facility which provides the service of recycling those designated recyclable materials, and a certification that the designated recyclable materials will be recycled, and that, at least on an annual basis, said recycling service provider or commercial/institutional generator shall provide written documentation to the Municipal Recycling Coordinator of the total number of tons collected and recycled for each designated material.
-An annual report of the preceeding year must be filed by February 15.
+The form shall include, at a minimum, the following information: the name of the commercial or institutional entity; the street address location and lot and block designation; the name, official title and phone number of the person making application on behalf of the commercial or institutional entity; the name, address, official contact person and telephone number of the facility which provides the service of recycling those designated recyclable materials; and a certification that the designated recyclable materials will be recycled, and that, at least on an annual basis, said recycling service provider or commercial/institutional generator shall provide written documentation to the Municipal Recycling Coordinator of the total number of tons collected and recycled for each designated material.
+An annual report of the preceding year must be filed by February 15.

-All containers and brown paper bags containing recyclable materials shall be placed prior to collection between the curb and the sidewalk, or in the absence of curb or sidewalk, as near to the street as not to constitute a danger, and such receptacles shall be readily accessible to the collector without providing obstruction to pedestrians.
+All containers and brown paper bags containing recyclable materials shall be placed prior to collection between the curb and the sidewalk or, in the absence of curb or sidewalk, as near to the street as not to constitute a danger, and such receptacles shall be readily accessible to the collector without providing obstruction to pedestrians.
 Receptacles shall have handles and weight less than 50 pounds when full.
 The owner or occupant of the premises shall keep all receptacles clean and in safe handling condition.
 Until material is collected, it is the responsibility of the owner or occupant to ensure that recyclable materials do not blow around.
 Lids on containers prevent materials from blowing out on windy days.
 Lids are strongly recommended.
 Recyclables shall be placed as noted above any time after 6:00 p.m. on the day immediately preceding the day of collection, but no later than 6:00 a.m. on the day of collection.
 After collection, any containers shall be removed from the curbside according to the following schedule:

-In the residential curbside collection of single-stream materials, fiber and non-fiber recyclable materials shall be placed together all in one recycling container.
+In the residential curbside collection of single-stream materials, fiber and nonfiber recyclable materials shall be placed together all in one recycling container.
 Proper preparation of recyclable materials requires the following: